TritonDataCenter/node-manta/docs/man/mlogin.md

 `-h, --help`
   Print a help message and exit.

+`--init command`
+  Specifies a command to execute in the compute zone.
+This command will be executed prior to starting the interactive job.
+This is useful for setup, etc.

 `-i, --insecure`
   This option explicitly allows "insecure" SSL connections and transfers.
 All SSL connections are attempted to be made secure by using the CA certificate